 The UTEP Sports Nutrition Athletic Peer Program supports the mission of the Student Health Center and Athletic Department by enhancing the health and performance of student-athletes by providing outreach nutrition education.
 Selected Sports Nutrition Peer Leaders are trained by the UTEP Dietitian to promote and disseminate evidence-based nutrition education to respective fellow student-athletes.
 The purpose of providing this education is to encourage a healthy intake and fluid plan to promote and optimal performance.

 Members of SNAPP challenge themselves to stay hydrated

 -Understanding Dietary Supplements

 -Fueling for Optimal Recovery

 Becoming a SNAPP Peer Leader

-The expectations of the Peer Leader is that they will allocate designated times to be educated by the Sports Dietician and in turn be responsible for understanding and distributing the nutrition education material to fellow student-athletes.
-Upon successful completion of the training, the Peer Leader will serve as a liaison between the Sports Dietician/Athletic Department/SNAPP Coordinator and the respective student-athletes.
+The expectations of the Peer Leader is that they will allocate designated times to be educated by the Sports Dietitian and in turn be responsible for understanding and distributing the nutrition education material to fellow student-athletes.
+Upon successful completion of the training, the Peer Leader will serve as a liaison between the Sports Dietitian/Athletic Department/SNAPP Coordinator and the respective student-athletes.